401 to Kingston

 After Bones and Candace are brought in to assist authorities in Montreal and Kingston, Candace, tired of living in the shadow of a North Philly legend, wants to break free, but will Bones' dead, former partner, Frank Collazo, allow her to go it alone?

 The shocking next segment in the FalconClaw Detective series will shatter your perception of what is real and what is not.
-While this book is a part of The FalconClaw Detective Series, The 401 to Kingston is perfect as a stand-alone, and can be enjoyed without reading any of the first six books in the series.
+While this book is a part of The FalconClaw Detective Series, it can be read as a standalone novel.